RWANDA: Article 6 Readiness & Carbon Market Internship Program (GGGI)

 About the Article 6 Readiness Facility

-In October 2024, GGGI launched the Carbon Transaction Facility (CTF) — a first-of-its-kind platform designed to scale international carbon trading under Article 6 of the Paris Agreement.
+In October 2024, GGGI launched the Carbon Transaction Facility (CTF) — a first-of-its-kind platform to scale international carbon trading under Article 6 of the Paris Agreement.

 What Is Article 6?